 One of Titian’s most famous paintings, Bacchus and Ariadne, is one of five commissioned by Alfonso d’Este (1486-1534) for his palace in Ferrara, Italy.
 Like many Italian Renaissance princes, he had a private art gallery, known as a camerino or studiolo.
 His was a camerino d’alabastro, or small alabaster room, with white marble-veneered walls to showcase his collection of Renaissance artwork.

 The bacchanal paintings commissioned for the Alabaster Room are all based loosely on Roman rites and rituals described by the poet Ovid (43 B.C. – A.D.
 1).

-The centerpiece of the Alabaster Room was Feast of the Gods (left) by Giovanni Bellini (1430/1435 - 1516), the greatest Venetian painter of the 15th century.
+The centerpiece of the Alabaster Room was Feast of the Gods (right) by Giovanni Bellini (1430/1435 – 1516), the greatest Venetian painter of the 15th century.

 Like Feast, the other four commissions treated the theme of love.
 These works are:

 - Dosso Dossi‘s Aeneas in the Elysian Fields;

 - The Bacchanal of the Andrians by Titian; and

 - Bacchus and Ariadne, the most renowned of these four Titian paintings.